-Notable achievements have included a GRID Linkup System which enables ultra secure communications with complete multi-node redundancy to all S.H.A.D.O. worldwide stations.
+Some recent notable achievements have included a GRID Link-up System which enables ultra secure communications with complete multi-node redundancy to all S.H.A.D.O. worldwide stations.
 S.H.A.D.O.
 Research Laboratories is based and has operated from the ZETA Tracking Station in the Channel Islands since the late 1990's.
 S.H.A.D.O.
 Research Laboratories also acts as the primary linkage with other outside contractors, especially Westbrook Electronics together with other worldwide partners.

 Please find below the answers to our most frequently asked questions.
 However, if you do have any further questions, observations, suggestions or any other feedback, please feel free to contact us using our contact form: Please click here to link to the contact form ...
 Thank you!

 S.H.A.D.O.
-Research Laboratories: we research, design, manufacture and assemble updated versions of the technologies and original equipment based on the ideas, devices and systems shown in Gerry and Sylvia Anderson's UFO original TV Series from 1969: but using 2020 based technologies.
-We also produce unique and technically accurate artwork that displays - as near as possible - computers, communications technology and other technical equipment as shown in UFO.
+Research Laboratories: we research, design, manufacture and assemble updated versions of the technologies and original equipment based on the ideas, devices, and systems shown in Gerry and Sylvia Anderson's UFO TV Series from 1969: but using 2020/21 technologies.
+We also produce unique and technically accurate artwork that displays - as near as possible - computers, communications technology and other technical equipment as seen in UFO.

 S.H.A.D.O.
-Research Laboratories is managed by Lt.
-G. W. Grant, and based at the ZETA Tracking Station in the Channel Islands.
+Research Laboratories is based at the ZETA Tracking Station in the Channel Islands.
 S.H.A.D.O.
-Research Laboratories was established as the Research Laboratories of the ZETA Tracking Station in the early 1980's.
-S.R.L. continue to be responsible for the development of key technologies and ongoing computer and communications systems for S.H.A.D.O. notable achievements have included a GRID Linkup System which enables ultra-secure communications with complete multi-node redundancy to all S.H.A.D.O. worldwide stations.
+Research Laboratories was established as the Research Laboratories of the ZETA Tracking Station in early 2000.
+S.R.L. continue to be responsible for the development of key technologies and ongoing computer and communications systems for S.H.A.D.O. notable achievements have included a GRID Link-up System which enables ultra-secure communications with complete multi-node redundancy to all S.H.A.D.O. worldwide stations.
 S.H.A.D.O.
 Research Laboratories also designed and built the first system to route calls to a single number or multiple destinations depending on location (G.L.S.).

 S.H.A.D.O.
 Research Laboratories also acts as the primary linkage with other outside contractors, especially Westbrook Electronics together with other worldwide partners.